exasol/public-knowledgebase/Database-Features/overview-of-exasol-s-data-and-memory-management.md

 ## Notes:

-* The ratio betweenRAW_andMEM_OBJECT_SIZEis what Exasol commonly defines as**compression ratio**
+* The ratio between RAW_ and MEM_OBJECT_SIZE is what Exasol commonly defines as **compression ratio**
-* The distinction betweenRAWandMEMsizes also applies to system data: Everything is**compressed in RAM**and mapped to/from disk.
+* The distinction between RAW and MEM sizes also applies to system data: Everything is **compressed in RAM** and mapped to/from disk.
 * Usually there is no need to fit all of the data into DB RAM.
-Systems with a large amount of /passive data/ may perform well with 10% ofDB_RAMcompared to overallMEM_OBJECT_SIZE
+Systems with a large amount of passive data may perform well with 10% of DB_RAM compared to overall MEM_OBJECT_SIZE.
-	+ A typical "first guess" estimation for requiredDB_RAMis about 10% of the expectedRAW_OBJECT_SIZE
+	+ A typical "first guess" estimation for required DB_RAM is about 10% of the expected RAW_OBJECT_SIZE.
-* While**deleted blocks**in storage are reused by later operations, as a general rule, storage volumes**do not shrink**unless forced to do so.
+* While **deleted blocks** in storage are reused by later operations, as a general rule, storage volumes **do not shrink** unless forced to do so.
-* InDB_RAM, the ratio between active data and temp data is flexible, but temp is hard-limited at 80%.
+* In DB_RAM, the ratio between active data and temp data is flexible, but temp is hard-limited at 80%.

 ## Information Location